Pre-commit System

 Missing from docs/decisions/index.md

-Layer 2: Pre-Land Review Skill (Claude Code, proactive)
+Layer 2: Pre-Land Review Skill (Codex, proactive)

 When triggered, the skill loads the full pre-land checklist fresh into context, regardless of how long the conversation has been running.